SECURITIES AND EXCHANGE COMMISSION

 FOR IMMEDIATE RELEASE

-Pacira BioSciences Reports Preliminary Net Product Sales of $116.9 Million for the Third Quarter of 2020
+Pacira BioSciences Reports Preliminary Net Product Sales of $42.3 Million for August 2021

-During the second quarter of 2020, the company’s product sales were negatively impacted by the COVID-19 pandemic, which mandated significant postponement or suspension in the scheduling of elective surgical procedures resulting from public health guidance and government directives.
-Elective surgery restrictions began to lift on a state-by-state basis in April 2020.
-In order to provide greater transparency, the company will continue to report monthly intra-quarter unaudited net product sales until it has gained enough visibility around the impacts of COVID-19.
-The financial information included in this press release is preliminary, unaudited and subject to adjustment.
-It does not present all information necessary for an understanding of the company’s financial results for the third quarter or full year 2020.
+To provide greater transparency, the company is reporting monthly intra-quarter unaudited net product sales until it has gained enough visibility around the impacts of COVID-19.
+The company is also providing weekly EXPAREL utilization and elective surgery data within its investor presentation, which is accessible at investor.pacira.com.
+The financial information included in this press release is preliminary, unaudited, and subject to adjustment.
+It does not present all information necessary for an understanding of the company’s financial results for the third quarter or full year 2021.

 About Pacira BioSciences

-Pacira BioSciences, Inc. (Nasdaq: PCRX) is a leading provider of non-opioid pain management and regenerative health solutions dedicated to advancing and improving outcomes for health care practitioners and their patients.
+Pacira BioSciences, Inc. (Nasdaq: PCRX) is the industry leader in its commitment to non-opioid pain management and regenerative health solutions to improve patients’ journeys along the neural pain pathway.
 The company’s long-acting local analgesic, EXPAREL® (bupivacaine liposome injectable suspension) was commercially launched in the United States in April 2012.
 EXPAREL utilizes DepoFoam®, a unique and proprietary product delivery technology that encapsulates drugs without altering their molecular structure, and releases them over a desired period of time.
 In April 2019, Pacira acquired the iovera° system, a handheld cryoanalgesia device used to deliver precise, controlled doses of cold temperature only to targeted nerves.
 To learn more about Pacira, including the corporate mission to reduce overreliance on opioids, visit www.pacira.com.

-EXPAREL (bupivacaine liposome injectable suspension) is indicated for single-dose infiltration in adults to produce postsurgical local analgesia and as an interscalene brachial plexus nerve block to produce postsurgical regional analgesia.
+EXPAREL (bupivacaine liposome injectable suspension) is indicated in patients 6 years of age and older for single-dose infiltration to produce postsurgical local analgesia, and in adults as an interscalene brachial plexus nerve block to produce postsurgical regional analgesia.
 Safety and efficacy have not been established in other nerve blocks.
-The product combines bupivacaine with DepoFoam, a proven product delivery technology that delivers medication over a desired time period.
+The product combines bupivacaine with DepoFoam®, a proven product delivery technology that delivers medication over a desired time period.
 EXPAREL represents the first and only multivesicular liposome local anesthetic that can be utilized in the peri- or postsurgical setting.
 By utilizing the DepoFoam platform, a single dose of EXPAREL delivers bupivacaine over time, providing significant reductions in cumulative pain scores with up to a 78 percent decrease in opioid consumption; the clinical benefit of the opioid reduction was not demonstrated.
 Additional information is available at www.EXPAREL.com.

 Important Safety Information for Patients